-33. United States 33.10.
+35. United States 35.10.
 United States - Texas

-Ctatus HB 4467 was introduced 12 March 2021.
+Status HB 4467 was introduced 12 March 2021.
 Status SB 1711 was introduced 11 March 2021.
-Scope HB 4467 would impose a new tax on digital advertising.
-The tax would apply to any business that has gld the provision of digital advertising services within the state.
-The measure is identical to Maryland HB 73 derived from digital advertising services in the state.
-"Digital advertising services" means advertisement advertising, search engine advertising, interstitial advertising, and other comparable advertising services.
-2. Tax would be imposed on the "assessable base," defined as the portion of gross revenue services on a digital interface.
-The term includes advertisements in the form of banner s.
-SB 1711 would add new section 151.0025 to the Texas Tax Code, extending the state's sales and use to space, newspaper space, and billboard space, or the development of an advertising campaign or the con Rate HB 4467 would apply a progressive tax rate schedule, ranging from 2.5% of the annual gross revenues of annual gross revenue of USD100 million through USD1 billion, and to 10% of the assessable base for per SB 1711 would apply the Texas sales and use tax rate of 6.25% plus additional local rates, depending on SB 1711 would apply the Texas sales and use tax rate of 6.25% plus additional local rates, depending on how the revenue is sourced.
-HB 4467 would apply to persons with at least USD100 million in global revenue and USD1 million in digital advertising se al advertising services revenue in Texas.
+Scope ding the state's sales and use tax to the provision of advertising space and time, including television and radio time, magazine dvertising campaign or the content of an advertisement, including a television, radio, print, or Internet advertisement.
+Rate Rate HB 4467 would apply a progressive tax rate schedule, ranging from 2.5% of the annual gross revenues derived from digital advertising services in Maryland (i.e., the assessable annual gross revenue of USD100 million through USD1 billion, and to 10% of the assessable base for persons with global annual gross revenues exceeding USD15 billion.
+SB 1711 would apply the Texas sales and use tax rate of 6.25% plus addit SB 1711 would apply the Texas sales and use tax rate of 6.25% plus additional local rates, depending on how the revenue is sourced.
+Thresholds HB 4467 would apply to persons with at least USD100 million in global revenue and USD1 million in digital advertising services revenue in Texas.
 Thresholds SB 1711 has no specified threshold.
-Exclusions ons None specified for either bill.
-Effective date ve {N/A} EY Global Tax Alerts EY contact tact Scott Roberti Ernst & Young LLP Indirect Tax/State and Local/National Tax Executive Director scott.roberti@ey.com Karl Nicolas Ernst & Young LLP Indirect Tax/State and Local/Nat karl.nicolas@ey.com onal Tax Executive Director
+Exclusions None specified for either bill.
+Effective date N/A EY Global Tax Alerts EY contact Ernst & Young LLP Ern Indirect Tax/State and Local/National Tax Executive Director Inc arl Nicolas Inst & Young LLP direct Tax/State and Local/National Tax Executive Director arl.nicolas@ey.com